Giskard-AI/giskard-hub/script-docs/oss/sdk/index.rst

 Quickstart & Setup
 ==================

-Get started with Giskard Open Source in minutes.
-This guide will walk you through installing the library, configuring your models and finding security and business failures in your LLM.

 The Giskard Open Source SDK is a Python library for LLM testing and evaluation.
 It is available on `GitHub <https://github.com/Giskard-AI/giskard>`_ and formed the basis for our course on Red Teaming LLM Applications on `Deeplearning.AI <https://www.deeplearning.ai/short-courses/red-teaming-llm-applications/>`_.
 We support two main use cases: